Roscoe00/portfolio_react/README.md

 Another important part of the portfolio I'm happy with is the navigation bar.
 I used React Hash links for the nav bar to get the smooth scrolling effect, which allows me to use a function to stop in a position where the navbar doesnt cover the title of the section its on.

 ## Future Fixes
-- improve how the projects section displays on bigger screens
+- Improve how the projects section displays on bigger screens
-- have the pdf icon open/download a copy of my CV
+- Have the pdf icon open/download a copy of my CV
+- Improve styling for mobile menu